 - Kare Kare: "Kare Kare" from the album Together Alone by Crowded House is a homage to the town.
 The entire album was recorded there too.

 - The song "I've Been Everywhere" is a 1959 song by singer Geoff Mack, which in the original context lists several Australian towns.
 It has since been covered by various artists all across the world who adapted the song to their own home country.
-So far there are a British version, an American version (by Geoff Mack), a New Zealand version, a South Asian version and even a Singapore version.
+So far, the most famous is probably Hank Snow's North American version (which hit the top of the country charts in 1962 and was famously covered by Johnny Cash), but there are dozens of other versions, ranging from the whole world on down to countries (Britain was an early one, as was New Zealand) and regions (Texas having a version should surprise nobody) to cities (both Singapore and New York have gotten the treatment).

 - The theme song to Where in the World Is Carmen Sandiego? lists countries throughout the world where Carmen has been spotted.